microsoft/pxt-microbit/docs/projects/karel.md

  * Karel the LED
  *
  * Copy this code into the JavaScript editor and program the board.
+ * Use the instructions above to complete the challenges.
  */
 basic.forever(() => {
     if (board.isKarelActive) {